zagortenay333/cronomix/README.md

 ---

-### Lock Screen Warning :bangbang:
+### Warnings :bangbang:

+1. This extension is in very low-maintenance mode.
+2. In case of a bug, this extension can freeze your OS, which could require significant effort on your part to solve.
-**All gnome-shell extensions get disabled in the lock screen.
-Alarms, timers, etc will not work.**
+3. All gnome-shell extensions get disabled in the lock screen.
+Alarms, timers, etc will not work.

 ---